 Git Standards

-Here at Carcosa, we're following conventional commits specification in writing commit messages.
-Having a coherent and standardized commit structure help us involved in a project understand the changes that have occured and write them easier.
+Here at Carcosa, we’re following conventional commits specification in writing commit messages.
+Having a coherent and standardized commit structure help us involved in a project understand the changes that have occurred and write them easier.

 The commit message should be structured as follows: